 How long does a winter sleeping bag last?

-If it’s not absolutely necessary, don’t wash your sleeping bag.
+Unless absolutely necessary, don’t wash your sleeping bag.
 Try to keep it clean and remove any mud or grass stains with a damp cloth.
 If washing is unavoidable, follow these guidelines:

-– Spin on low speed (max 600 rpm).
+– Spin at low speed (max.
+600 rpm).

-– Dry preferably in a tumble dryer on low heat or on a flat surface – never hang a wet sleeping bag on a line.
+– Dry preferably in a tumble dryer on low heat or on a flat surface – – Never hang a wet sleeping bag on a line.

 How to store a winter sleeping bag?